 About

-John-Peter S. Ford is a PhD student in Historical Musicology at the University of Florida and Director of Music and Organist at Grace Presbyterian Church.
+John-Peter S. Ford is a PhD Candidate in Historical Musicology at the University of Florida and Director of Music and Organist at Grace Presbyterian Church.
 He specialises in Sacred Music in the Habsburg Empire during the late eighteenth and early nineteenth centuries.
 He completed the critical edition of George W. Chadwick and Robert Ayres Barnet’s comic opera Tabasco (1894).

 John-Peter has presented research on Robert Ayres Barnet and George Chadwick’s Tabasco at national and regional conferences.
-He currently sings with the University of Florida Choirs as he is working on a cognate in choral and instrumental conducting.
-While at UF he has been active as President of the Student Society for Musicology.
-He currently serves as a Senator and School of Music Representative for the Graduate Student Union, sits on the Student Council of Representatives for the School of Music, as well as serving as the Reviews Editorial Assistant for the Journal of the American Musicological Society.
+As an avid singer John-Peter is a member of the University of Florida Chamber and Concert Choirs.
+While at the University of Florida Ford has been active as President of the Student Society for Musicology and on the Student Council of Representatives for the School of Music.
+He currently serves as a Senator and School of Music Representative for the Graduate Student Union and the Reviews Editorial Assistant for the Journal of the American Musicological Society.

 John-Peter received his Bachelor’s in Music Education with a concentration in voice from Mississippi State University where he studied voice with Ryan Landis, conducting with Gary Packwood, and theory and composition with James William Sobaskie.
 He received a Master’s in Musicology at the University of Mississippi under the tutelage of Thomas Peattie, where he received multiple grants and scholarships for his thesis research on Robert A. Barnet and George Chadwick’s Tabasco.